Go Back Up

 However, not all health benefits are created equal.

-Traditional group health insurance is an excellent option for many organizations, but rising healthcare costs are making it unaffordable for many small to midsize organizations.
-Additionally, employees are forced into networks that may not work for their individual needs.
+Traditional group health insurance is a common option for many organizations, but rising healthcare costs are making it unaffordable for many small to midsize organizations.
+Additionally, these plans force employees into networks that may not work for their individual needs.

 A health reimbursement arrangement (HRA) is a popular option among organizations for its flexibility and lower costs.
 An HRA allows you to reimburse your employees tax-free for their qualifying medical expenses, such as individual health insurance premiums and out-of-pocket medical expenses.